-If you are one of those seniors who wants to stay active, but doesn’t want to spend time in a gym or exercise class to do it, have no fear.
+If you are one of those seniors who want to stay active but doesn’t want to spend time in a gym or exercise class to do it, have no fear.
 There are a number of ways to think outside the box and have fun while staying active and fit.

 One of the best ways to stay active and healthy is by walking daily.
 Walking is low impact, so it’s good for the joints.
 It also is a proven way to build muscle and help prevent bone density loss.
 Want to make it more fun?
 Start a walking club!
 Exercise is always more fun when shared with others.